Did You Get “Taken” at Lunch or Dinner?

 Don’t Let Scammers Keep Your Money—Get Help Today

 When you have worked hard your entire life to have a comfortable retirement, it is devastating to lose money to dishonest brokers and financial advisors.
 You do not have to tolerate the loss.
-The attorneys at Wolper Law Firm stand up assertively for individuals who have lost money at so-called free meal investment seminars.
+The attorneys at Wolper Law Firm, P.A. stand up assertively for individuals who have lost money at so-called free meal investment seminars.
 We want to help you, too.

 Schedule a complimentary consultation with an experienced free meal investment scam attorney by calling 800.931.8452.
 We serve investors throughout the country.